npm/rfcs/accepted/0049-link-packages-to-source-and-build.md

 Note that nothing in this current proposal precludes us from offering additional signing methods in the future as they become available and mature.

 ## Risks of adopting Sigstore
-Sigstore infrastructure and tooling are currently not considered production ready and are run on a best-effort basis.
-The Sigstore project is working towards a [General Availability](https://blog.sigstore.dev/an-update-on-general-availability-5c5563d4e400) release later this year but we don't yet know what these guarantees will look like yet.
+Sigstore infrastructure and tooling reached [General Availability](https://blog.sigstore.dev/sigstore-ga-ddd6ba67894d) in October 2022.

-As such, there are several risks of adopting Sigstore for npm that are worth calling out:
+While Sigstore going GA is an important milestone in securing the future of the project, there are still several risks in adopting Sigstore for npm that are worth calling out:
 - No buy-in from the broader open source npm community.
-- Sigstore's public and free-to-use infrastructure is not able to meet our uptime requirements (>99.9%).
+- Sigstore's public and free-to-use infrastructure is not able to meet our uptime requirements (>99.5%).
 - Sigstore is not able to secure the funding required to run the infrastructure with production-grade support, SLOs, and on-call rotation.

 To mitigate some of these risks, GitHub is planning to work directly with Sigstore to define and support robust production-grade SLOs for uptime and reliability that meet the requirements for npm.
 This will involve being on-call and wearing the pager for production services.